j-/scrum-notes/README.md

         + The Scrum Master
     - Key Stakeholders

-* The result of the sprint review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint.
+* The result of the [Sprint Review](#sprint-review) is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint.

 ### Sprint Retrospective